imraf/click-magazine-archive/docs/README.md

 # Click Magazine Archive Website

+Click Magazine was a short running high-quality gaming magazine in Israel.
+As far as I can tell, there have only ever been 10 issues.
+I've managed to find and scan these issues, as well as mapped the content and created an index, to make them easily searchable.

-A beautiful, fast, and modern website for browsing the Click magazine archive - an Israeli gaming magazine from the early 2000s.
+This is now presented to you as a modern website for browsing the Click magazine archive.
+Enjoy!

 ## Features